 - Close your eyes and begin to focus on your breath, breathing in and out of your nose.

 - As thoughts arise (as they do), place them into one of two categories: thoughts of planning or remembering.
-That is generally what thoughts are about.
+That is generally what our thoughts are about.
 Try not to judge them as good or bad thoughts or create a story around the thought.
 Just silently label the thought, let it go and direct your attention back to your breath.
 Repeat this process through your meditation.

 Not only does this practice help keep your attention on the present moment, it also helps you to let go of the need to cling (be possessive) to a story (good or bad) around your thoughts and ideas.
 It helps you to practice letting go of fixed ideas and simply enjoy the moment.
 Can you see how this concept would be helpful to practice in other areas of your life?